hawkchch/easysqlite/README.md

 cp "sqlite/build/sqlite3.h" "easysqlite/sqlite/sqlite3.h"
 ````

-4) Compile projects/xcode/easysqlite_ios.xcodeproj for iOS
+4) Compile `projects/xcode/easysqlite_ios.xcodeproj` for iOS
-5) Compile projects/xcode/easysqlite.xcodeproj for Mac
+5) Compile `projects/xcode/easysqlite.xcodeproj` for Mac

-NOTE: Alternatively to step 1, 2, and 3 the amalgamation file can be downloaded directly from http://www.sqlite.org/ and placed into a path named `easysqlite/sqlite/`.
+NOTE: Alternatively to step 1, 2, and 3 the amalgamation files can be downloaded directly from http://www.sqlite.org/ and placed into a path named `easysqlite/sqlite/`.